jose-techcode/Spring-Product/README.md

 # 8. Notes

-For GraalVM, PostgreSQL, and Apache Kafka to work, you need to configure both on your machine.
+For GraalVM, PostgreSQL, and Apache Kafka to work, you need to configure both on your machine or use Docker (with Docker there is no Apache Kafka).
+If you want to run the application without kafka, use the native branch.